Graham Roger Serjeant: The Jamaican cohort study

 Once the diagnostic methods were perfected (this at a time when the rest of the world believed that it was not possible to diagnose the disease at birth), screening of births at Victoria Jubilee Hospital, the main Government Maternity Hospital in Kingston, commenced on 25 June 1973 and continued until 28 December 1981 for a total of 100,000 consecutive births.
-All 550 cases of sickle-cell disease were identified and along with 250 normal matched controls have now been followed for up to 48 years.
-Thanks to the advantages of an island and an intelligent cooperative population, virtually all surviving cases of the disease continue to be monitored and the study has told the world much about sickle-cell disease.
+All 550 cases of sickle-cell disease were identified, and along with 250 normal matched controls, have now been followed for up to 48 years.
+Thanks to the advantages of an island and a cooperative population, virtually all surviving cases of the disease continue to be monitored, and the study has told the world much about sickle-cell disease.

-The cohort study provided unique opportunities for studying every aspect of the disease and the staff gradually grew to 28 including doctors, medical technologists, nurses, statisticians, computer staff, social workers and counsellors.
+The cohort study provided unique opportunities for studying every aspect of the disease, and the staff gradually grew to 28, including doctors, medical technologists, nurses, statisticians, computer staff, social workers and counsellors.
 The 800 children in the Cohort have now been followed for periods up to 48 years, documenting the development of haematological change, principal clinical features and causes of death with the production of 139 papers in the medical literature.
 Of the 311 subjects with HbSS, 136 have died, 82 emigrated, and 93 are alive and resident in Jamaica, the 100% follow-up after 48 years being testimony to the suitability of Jamaica for long-term studies of disease.
 The Unit was also fortunate in attracting many visiting workers such as Professor Alan Bird from Moorfields Eye Hospital in London, who for 20 years, led a team of ophthalmologists to document the evolution of retinal disease.
-Support from the in the US also allowed three studies on the role of laser treatment in eye complications.
+Support in the US also allowed three studies on the role of laser treatment in eye complications.
 Other close collaborators included Professor David Weatherall and Professor Douglas Higgs of the Weatherall Institute of Molecular Medicine, Oxford, Dr. George Dover of Johns Hopkins Hospital, Baltimore, and Professor Andreas Kulozik of the University of Heidelberg, Germany.
 The requirements of the staff and the research programmes now outstripped the facilities inherited from the previous MRC Unit and further developments were needed.